 Social proof refers to the footprint you have online, and how well you’ve established yourself in various online communities.
 How many followers and subscribers do you have on your blog?
 Is it all just numbers on a screen, or are people actively engaged?
 Have you written for any major publications; or even better, have any written about you?

 You can throw in any article or social media post that went viral, big campaigns you may have worked on, memes people fell in love with, or an impressive following on your social media pages.
-For more ideas on what constitutes social proof, check out my special achievements page.
+For more ideas on what constitutes social proof, here are some examples below.

 8. Completion Time